philemonnwanne/projects/exes/exe-09/readme.md

 <sub>Then inorder to convert the netmask address from binary to decimal I applied the following formular:</sub>

 > Note: In the binary system there are only 1s and 0s.
 Depending on their position in the octet, they get different values.
 Each position is a power of 2.
-To get the decimal number you have to sum up those number.
+To get the decimal number you have to sum up those numbers.

 | First Octet  | Second Octet | Third Octet | Fourth Octet | Fifth Octet | Sixth Octet | Seventh Octet | Eight Octet |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |